HomeBiggest projectsNairobi Bus Rapid Transport (BRT) System Project Update

 Alongside the development of the two innermost lanes of the highway to accommodate special high-capacity buses and erecting boarding ramps to ease access to the buses, the contractor will also build support facilities such as boarding stations and footbridges.

-A park-and-ride facility is also planned for construction at the Kasarani area to allow commuters heading to the city center to park their vehicles and transfer to the mass transport bus for the remainder of the journey.
+A park-and-ride facility is also planned for construction in the Kasarani area to allow commuters heading to the city center to park their vehicles and transfer to the mass transport bus for the remainder of the journey.

 This phase is projected to be completed within a span of eight months.